 Running The Self Clean Cycle

-Once the self-clean cycle has run its course, all you need to do it take a damp cloth and wipe the oven top to bottom, rinsing all surfaces thoroughly to remove any of that ashy residue.
-Now simply replace the oven racks, and the drawer below, and your oven is good to go!
+Once the self-clean cycle has run its course, all you need to do is take a damp microfiber cloth and wipe the oven top to bottom, rinsing all surfaces thoroughly to remove any of that ashy residue.
+Now simply replace the oven racks and the drawer below, and your oven is good to go!

 Cleaning The Glass Panel